davidwilemski/davidwilemski.com/content/blog/race-report-artful-dodger-2011.md

 1 female - results [here](http://speedyraces.net/11msc.html)) and 6th in
 my age group.
 Meh.

-The 4th of July will be the Firecracker 5K here in Ann Arbor, I\'m REALLY hoping I can finally go sub 20.
+The 4th of July will be the Firecracker 5K here in Ann Arbor, I'm REALLY hoping I can finally go sub 20.